485angelprocess/blog_elixir/posts/2025/11-18-bootloading_a_program.md

 # Booting into a program

+After getting the skeleton of a UEFI bootloader up, I need to give it something to load.
+The overall goal is to have the bootloader load a program into memory at the correct address so that it loads, and give it the tools to write to a console.
+This post is still following along the Khaled Hammouda's really great documentation of their os project [here](https://0xc0ffee.netlify.app/osdev/).

+For work getting the bootloader up see my previous posts [part1](https://annabelleadelai.de/posts/2025/11-12-uefi_with_nim.html) and [part2](https://annabelleadelai.de/posts/2025/11-13-uefi_pt2.html)

 The bootloader is running enough to create some framework for the kernel.
 After reorganizing some files, my directory tree is looking like this: